Guyana: Cultural Landscape

 Potaro-Siparuni (Capital: Mahdia): Located in the central part of Guyana, the region is known for its rugged, mountainous terrain and mining activities.

-Upper Demerara-Berbice (Capital: Linden): Located in central Guyana, the region is known for bauxite mining and the town of Linden.
+Upper Demerara-Berbice (Capital: Linden): Located in central Guyana, this region is known for bauxite mining and the town of Linden.

 Map depicting the regions of Guyana